openenergymonitor/EmonScripts/install/readme.md

 ### RaspberryPi

-To install onto a RaspberryPi, a number of tasks are required.
-Please follow [this instruction first](https://github.com/openenergymonitor/EmonScripts/blob/master/install/rpi-install.md).
+To install on a RaspberryPi, a number of tasks are required.
+Please follow [these instructions first](https://github.com/openenergymonitor/EmonScripts/blob/master/install/rpi-install.md).

 ### Ubuntu